atomisthq/docs/docs/developer/index.md

 ![Atomist Development Automation Platform Architecture](img/atomist-architecture.png)

 ## Local

 While the SDM is most valuable when it is coordinating delivery and performing commands for your whole team, you can also test and operate an SDM in local mode, on your laptop, without connecting to the Atomist API.
-Check the [Developer Quick Start](../quick-start.md) for instructions to get started locally.
+Check the [Developer Quick Start][quick-start] for instructions to get started locally.

+[quick-start]: ../quick-start.md (Atomist Developer Quick Start)

 ## GraphQL